dtcenter/MET/docs/Users_Guide/tc-diag.rst

   censor_val    = [];
   convert(x)    = x;

 These data censoring and conversion options are common to multiple MET tools and are described in :numref:`config_options`.
-They can be specified separately in each **data.field** array entry, described below.
+They do not actually appear in the default configuration file but can be specified separately in each **data.field** array entry, described below.
 If provided, those operations are performed after reading the gridded data but prior to converting to the cylindrical coordinate range-azimuth grid.

 Configuring regridding options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^